Today we’ll take a hard look at AmeriHome Mortgage Company, LLC, which is a direct mortgage lender based out of Southern California.

 But it shows they’re perhaps a little more transparent than the next guy.

-Of course, these are just baseline rates and individual loan scenarios will vary.
+Of course, those were just baseline rates and individual loan scenarios will always vary.

-Certainly take the time to shop around as you would any other product to ensure you obtain the best pricing.
+And now that we’re completely in the dark on pricing, certainly take the time to shop around as you would any other product to ensure you obtain the best deal on your mortgage.

 What States Does AmeriHome Originate Mortgages In?